-- helpdesk is available via live chat, e-mail, phone or Skype.
-Visit eures.europa.eu for details. - A network of EURES Advisers: EURES has over 1200 advisers in 31 countries working with national public employment services (PES) to provide mobility information to jobseekers.
-Contact them by telephone, e-mail, or via a face-to-face meeting or at European (Online) Job Days events (see next page for details). - EURES in cross-border regions: working and living in two different countries is the most common form of labour mobility.
+- vacancies, the EURES helpdesk is available via live chat, e-mail, phone, or Skype.
+Visit eures.europa.eu for details. - A network of EURES Advisers: EURES has over 1 200 advisers in 31 countries working with national PES to provide mobility information to jobseekers.
+Contact them by telephone, e-mail, or via a face-to-face meeting or at European (Online) Job Days events (see next page for details). - Working and living in two different countries is the most common form of labour mobility.
 EURES also operates in cross-border regions throughout Europe.
 Information for cross-border workers is available on the EURES Job Mobility Portal, from your local EURES Adviser and on page 11 of this brochure.